“Where are we going, Mommy?”

 way silently upstairs to her bedroom.

-She was awakened early in the morning when Destiny came bursting into her room.
+She was awakened early in the morning when Destiny came bursting into her

 “Wait a minute,” laughed Thelma as her daughter struggled to pull her.
-Her laughter
+Her

-comfort a crying child who didn’t get what she wanted for Christmas.
+have to comfort a crying child who didn’t get what she wanted for Christmas.

 She rose from bed, put on her blue bathrobe and followed the bouncing girl down